-On Page SEO - Is your Website Optimized For Search Engines Also?
+Is your Website Optimized For Search Engines Also?

 In today's day and age, a website cannot just be pretty with a compelling call to action that converts the site visitor, it must first be optimized for search engines so that the visitor can find the website in the first place.
 This is done with well placed keyword rich text, images and behind the scenes meta-tags written for the user but also written with the search engines in mind.
 Doing one and forgetting the other is like opening a storefront without telling anyone.
 How will you attract customers?

-Below are some of the major points to consider when implimenting an on-page seo strategy:
+Below are some of the major points to consider when implimenting an on-page seo strategy: It all starts with relevant keywords and long tail keyword phrases using a humanistic common sense approach.
+Google Keyword planner is a great tool to do a bit of homework.

 • Unique Canonical Tags - These tags are used to tell Google which version of the page (with or without the http) is preferred.
 It prevents “duplicate content” - which Google hates.